 Scientific mode in PyCharm provides support for interactive scientific computing and data visualization.
-The following packages must be properly installed:
+To enable the mode use one of the following ways

 With this mode enabled, the following changes are introduced to the UI:

 The SciView tool window appears.
 It has two tabs to preview data frames in the Data tab and matplotlib charts in the Plots tab.